wilsonliaows/docs/features/trigger-conditions.md

 *Trigger if Salesforce opportunity **Amount** is present and greater than “0”*

+### Valid types
+This condition is valid for string, date, timestamp, integer, number and boolean data types.

 ### Examples
 | Input        | Condition                    | Output |
 |--------------|------------------------------|--------|